sbt/sbt/src/sphinx/Detailed-Topics/Launcher.rst

 ~~~~~~

 The configuration file is line-based, read as UTF-8 encoded, and defined
-by the following grammar. `'nl'` is a newline or end of file and
+by the following grammar. `nl` is a newline or end of file and
 `'text'` is plain text without newlines or the surrounding delimiters
 (such as parentheses or square brackets):